SvenWerlen/folder2piwigo/README.md

 How does it work?
 * You run the script from your machine
+* Depending on the selected implementation:
-* The script synchronizes your local albums with Piwigo (using FTP)
+** The script synchronizes your local albums with Piwigo (using FTP) ** The script synchronizes your local albums with Piwigo (using the web API)
-* You use the "Admin | Synchronize" tool from Piwigo
+* You use the "Admin | Synchronize" tool from Piwigo (only for FTP implementation)
 * Your online galleries are updated

 For more details, please see: